This beloved wild cat needs no introduction.

 Features unique to lions

 - The pride: Lions are the only cat that’s this social.
-It’s hard even to generalize about pride structure, since numbers and other details vary from place to place and even from pride to pride.
-Adult lionesses (all of them related) are the core members, averaging 4 or 5 per pride in India’s Gir National Park and up to 18 out on the Serengeti.
-(Sunquist and Sunquist) Lionesses typically are accompanied by either growing cubs or subadults who need to learn the fundamentals of hunting and pride living.
-Adult males come and go (2 to 6 per pride in Gir, on average, and 1 to 7 in Serengeti lions, per Sunquist and Sunquist), with an average tenure of 24 to 36 months (Cat Specialist Group), though some male coalitions can hold onto a pride for years.
+The number of members and other details vary quite a lot from place to place and even from pride to pride.
+In every group, related adult lionesses form the core.
+There may be, on average, 4 or 5 lionesses per pride in India’s Gir National Park and up to 18 out on the Serengeti.
+(Sunquist and Sunquist) Accompanying lionesses are either growing cubs or subadults.
+Adult males come and go (on average, there are 2 to 6 males per pride in Gir and 1 to 7 in Serengeti prides, per Sunquist and Sunquist); the “king” reigns for some 24 to 36 months before usurpers come along (Cat Specialist Group), though some male coalitions can hold onto a pride for a long time.

-According to Kitchener et al. (2010), sonograms show that only the lion has a completely structured call series.
-Leopards and jaguars just show a few parts of this pattern.
-Tigers do the main call and grunt, but they do not roar, and neither do snow leopards.
+Yes, some other big cats also make the hills and forests ring, but according to Kitchener et al. (2010), sonograms show that only lions do a completely structured call series.
+Leopards and jaguars show a few pieces of the pattern.
+Tigers just have the main call and grunt.

 Where found in the wild

-However, these big cats are surprisingly flexible.
-Historic records show that P. leo was once widespread across all of Africa and much of Europe, the Middle East, and southwestern Asia.
+Historically, lions were once widespread across all of Africa and much of Europe, the Middle East, and southern Asia.

-It’s hard to estimate how many wild lions live in Africa now.
-There might be around 20,000 to 30,000, mostly in southern and eastern Africa, with more than half of them in conservation areas.
+Experts aren’t sure how many wild lions live here now.
+There might be around 20,000 to 30,000, mostly in southern and eastern Africa, with more than half of these in conservation areas.
 (Cat Specialist Group; Macdonald et al., 2010a)

-Asiatic lions used to roam all of southwestern Asia.
-At present, the 400 or so individuals in and around Gir Park, Gujarat State, India, make up the only known wild population.
+P. leo persica used to roam all of southwestern Asia.
+Now, the only wild Asiatic lions live in and around Gir Park in Gujarat State, India.
 (Cat Specialist Group)

-Taxonomists interpret most molecular studies of the big cats as showing that lions are a little more closely related to jaguars and leopards than they are to tigers and snow leopards.
+Most molecular studies of big cat DNA reportedly show that lions are a little more closely related to jaguars and leopards than they are to tigers and snow leopards.
 (Christiansen; Kitchener et al., 2017)

-Human-lion connections are intense, whether we’re running for our lives, admiring this cat’s majestic appearance and roar, or reaching out to embrace them.
+In real life, human-lion connections also are intense, whether we’re running for our lives, admiring this cat’s majestic appearance and roar, or reaching out to embrace them.

-- The MGM lions: Yes, it’s plural.
+- More likeable lions include the MGM lions — yes, it’s plural.
 There’s only one lion shown roaring in the MGM logo at the start of a movie, but several cats have had the gig.
-We’re looking at Leo, who first appeared in the 1950s.
-He was preceded by George, Tanner, Coffee, Telly, and Slats (who originated the role a century ago).
+Nowadays we’re looking at Leo, who first appeared in the 1950s.
+He was preceded by George, Tanner, Coffee, Telly, and Slats (who originated the role a century ago)

 Lions are usually active right after sunset and before dawn, and perhaps also around midnight.

-A lion will eat almost anything down to and including ostrich eggs.
-However, these stalk-and-ambush hunters generally go after medium to large hoofed plant-eaters, ranging from water buffalo to warthogs.
+When it’s time to eat, a lion will chow down on almost anything up to and including ostrich eggs.
+However, these hypercarnivores generally go after medium to large hoofed plant-eaters, ranging from water buffalo to warthogs.

-And, per Ewer (see source list at end of chapter), lionesses have been seen using a variety of hunting techniques:
+After all, per Ewer (see reference list at the end of this book), lionesses have been observed:

 - Fanning out to flush prey out of cover